 \section{Proof of Theorem \ref{cor2}}

 Let $f$ be as in the hypotheses and assume that $f''$ has finitely many non-real zeros.
 Denote by $X$ the set of poles and zeros of $f$.
 If $X$ is neither bounded above nor bounded below, using a translation makes it possible to assume that the poles $x_k$ and zeros $y_k$ satisfy $x_k < y_k < x_{k+1}$ and $x_k/y_k > 0$ for each $k$.
 Hence $f = \psi e^h$ where $\psi$ is defined as in (\ref{wwpsi}) and maps $H$ into itself, while $h$ is an entire function.
 If $h$ is constant then it may be assumed that $f(H) \subseteq H$, so that (\ref{jdaform}) follows from \cite[Theorem 1.4]{Lajda18} and the remarks preceding it, as does (\ref{hswform}) if $f''$ has only real zeros.
 Furthermore, if $h$ is non-constant then a contradiction arises via part (ii) or (iii) of Theorem \ref{thm11}.

 It remains only to consider the case where $X$ is bounded above or below, and here it may be assumed that all zeros and poles of $f$ are positive.
 If $\min X$ is a pole of $f$ then the argument of the previous paragraph goes through unchanged, and delivers (\ref{hswform}) or (\ref{jdaform}), neither of which is compatible with $X$ being bounded below.
-Finally, if $\min X$ is a zero of $f$ then again $f = \psi e^h$ with $h$ entire and $\psi(H) \subseteq H$, but this time $-1/\psi$ is formed as in (\ref{wwpsi}) using the poles and zeros of $1/f$, and again the previous argument may be deployed. $\Box$ \textit{Acknowledgement.} The author thanks the referee for a very careful reading of the manuscript and several helpful suggestions.
+Finally, if $\min X$ is a zero of $f$ then $-1/f = \Psi e^{-h}$, with $h$ entire and $\Psi(H) \subseteq H$: this leads to $f = \psi e^{h}$, where $ \psi = -1/\Psi$ maps $H$ into $H$, and the same argument may be deployed. $\Box$ \textit{Acknowledgement.} The author thanks the referee for a very careful reading of the manuscript and several helpful suggestions.